tambo-ai/conversational-github/README.md

 # Conversational GitHub Issue Interaction

-A web app that with a natural language interface for managing GitHub issues, built with [tambo ai](https://tambo.co/) for AI-powered UI.
+A web app with a natural language interface for managing GitHub issues, built with [tambo ai](https://tambo.co/) for AI-powered UI.

 ## Setup Instructions